 Your consumers are not stupid.
-But still you should help them by telling exactly what to do.
-It helps eliminating surprise and confusion, and also saves them a lot of time answering questions like "how can I get the ebook?" or "where can I buy your product?"
+But still, you should help them by telling exactly what to do.
+It helps to eliminate surprise and confusion, and also saves them a lot of time answering questions like "how can I get the ebook?" or " where can I buy your product?"

-Most of the time you can just skip this, because your recipients will be able to recognize a e-commerce offer or a form, and act according to the instructions.
-This is more important on landing pages, but sometimes you also have to provide a few details in email, like this:
+Most of the time you can just skip this because your recipients will be able to recognize an e-commerce offer or a form and act according to the instructions.
+This is more important on landing pages, but sometimes you also have to provide a few details in the email, like this:

 See, it's quite simple - although in this example the design is far from ideal, but can still work in a minimal HTML email.

-The offer and CTA builds on that trust, you must uphold it.
-Because if you get me to click and than you abandon me (I won't know where I am or what to do) or trick me (take me to an entirely different page), than I won't do any business with you.
+The offer and CTA build on that trust, you must uphold it.
+Because if you get me to click and then you abandon me (I don't know where I am or what to do) or trick me (take me to an entirely different page), then I won't do any business with you.